 There are 264,634 beneficiaries enrolled in Medicare in Tampa, Florida, and nearly 57% are Medicare Advantage plan participants.
 Below, we will go over the Medicare Supplemental plans available in Tampa.

-Supplemental Medicare Plans in Tampa, Florida
+Medicare Plans in Tampa, Florida

 The quotes below are based on a male or female beneficiary between 65 and 70.

 55 Florida Medicare Advantage beneficiary plans are available in Tampa and Hillsborough County.
+Most of the Medicare Advantage plans in the area are HMO plans and will require referrals.

 Another option, Florida Blue, offers a zero-dollar premium and a $2,000 MOOP.